 Integrate into French culture in Montpellier, a vibrant city located just miles from the Mediterranean.
-Hone your French language skills and take classes in a variety of subjects alongside French students at Paul Valéry University, one of Europe’s oldest universities.
+Hone your French language skills and take classes in a variety of subjects.
 Enjoy the city’s college-town atmosphere, medieval and contemporary architecture, and sunny climate.

-Advanced French Summer Program: 5 semesters of college-level French
+Advanced French Summer Session (summer; 4+ semesters of college-level French proficiency)

 Françoise Defrecheux-Chaton is the on-site director.
-She provides participants with an in-country orientation, academic advising, on-going support during the program, and oversees housing arrangements.
+She and her staff provide housing arrangements, an in-country orientation, academic advising, and on-going support during the program.
 She has coordinated this program for many years and has taught at US and French institutions.

 How to Apply

 Click the button below to visit this program's web page for more information about the application process for this program.

 Live and study in Montpellier, one of France's fastest growing cities and an emerging cultural and educational center.
 Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, Montpellier is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.
 It is the ideal place for an introduction to French language and culture.